Learning Books for 1-year-olds: Best Picks for Language Development

 Freight Train by Donald Crews

-This is another classic book that has both trains and colors.
+This is another classic book for kids that has both trains and colors.
 What could be better?
 The simplicity of this book adds to the fun.
-If you have a child that can only sit for a very limited time, this book is a perfect choice.
+If you have a child who can only sit for a very limited time, this book is a perfect choice.

 Touch and Feel Things That Go by DK